gritskevich/DeepTextDeblur/README.md

 3. Trains the model, saving checkpoints along the way
 4. Outputs the final model as `deblur_net.pth`

-Each training run typically takes several hours on a modern GPU, with noticeable improvements in quality after about 50 epochs.
+Each training run typically takes several minutes on a modern GPU, with noticeable improvements in quality after about 30 epochs.

 ### Running Inference